Fashion Style Tips – How to coordinate accessory colors to your outfits

 How do you coordinate accessory colors and what do you do to get out of a style rut or becoming too “matchy matchy?”
 My solution is to add the third color.
 I do this by selecting either a background or less dominant color (this happens with patterns), consider the shoes I am wearing, use color theory, or sometimes it’s about how I feel that day.
 Some tips…

-- Start with the shoes– I actually start most of my outfits this way.
+Start with the shoes to add the third color– I actually start most of my outfits this way.
 So let’s say I am planning on wearing my dark brown wedge sandals (see photos).
 I will think about what “brown” jewelry I have.
 Brown may sound dull, but in this case, I have a number of vintage amber and carved bead necklaces.
 I like to layer these for additional visual interest.
 See below – the red and blue dress with the brown accessories.
 Other times, I will play up the royal blue in the floral dress and pull that color out and instead add a gold necklace.
 What shoes do you have that you can use to change up the look of your outfits?

-Color Theory- If you’re wearing all solids, consider the color theory and use the color wheel.The color wheel allows you to visualize complementary and adjacent (or analogous) colors.
+Use simple concepts from color theory to add the third color or enhance a color – If you’re wearing all solids, consider the color theory and use the color wheel.The color wheel allows you to visualize complementary and adjacent (or analogous) colors.
 So let’s say you are wearing a pink top with jeans.
 What is complementary?
 Greens and turquoise blue- great, add those in as bracelets, necklaces or earrings.
 In the examples below, I am using yellow to introduce the “third color” to the outfit and it is complementary to the blue.
 In addition to complementary colors, is the concept of analogous colors – those colors that are next to each other on the color wheel.
-For the outfit with the coral sleeveless top with the linen skirt, I have added a analogous colors with the scarf and necklace.
+For the outfit with the coral sleeveless top with the linen skirt, I have added analogous colors with the scarf and necklace.

-3. The Third Color – If you are wearing items with a pattern – pick up a non-dominant color.
+Use an existing color in the outfit (typically from a pattern) and make it dominant – If you are wearing items with a pattern – pick up a non-dominant color.
 Let’s say it’s a a skirt with pattern (again see photo, below) so you can pick one color to enhance.
 In my example, I picked a number of colors for accessories, but you can see that there is a hint of yellow in the skirt and I pulled that out with my bracelet.
 I also accessorized with the brown amber necklace.
-I could do this with coral, jade green or blue all present in the skirt.
+I could do this with more yellow, coral, jade green or blue all present in the skirt.

 Try this next time you’re getting dressed and ready.
 Before you reach for that same accessory you always wear, what is a different item you can wear that will standout against your outfit but still pair with it?